 Can I administer the test at home myself?

-Many standardized tests allow families to administer the exam at home over a period of time.
+Many national student achievement tests allow families to administer the exam at home over a period of time.
 Check each test provider for their requirements.

 Do test providers allow spec ed accommodations?
 How can I make arrangements?